johnvicencio/QuickNote/README.md

 3. Create a folder: MVC, each with subfolders representing Model, View, and Controller.
 4. Save classes Note into Model folder, NoteManager into Controller folder and Noteview into the View folder.
 5. Make sure that the NoteManager controller handles the CRUD operations
-6. The Note represents a data, where the controller communicates to this model to save it to JSON file
+6. The Note represents a data, where the controller communicates to this model to save it to JSON file, the view uses the controller as well to get various CRUD operations
 7. Create a menu system by instantiating the view with a Menu() method

 ## What is JSON?